-The National Advisory Committee on the Sex Trafficking of Children and Youth in the United States (hereinafter referred to as the National Advisory Committee) is established pursuant to Section 121 of the Preventing Sex Trafficking and Strengthening Families Act (Pub.
-L. 113–183).
-The formation and operation of the National Advisory Committee are governed by the provisions of Public Law 92-463, as amended (5 U.S.C.
+The National Advisory Committee on the Sex Trafficking of Children and Youth in the United States (hereinafter referred to as the National Advisory Committee or Committee) is established pursuant to Section 121 of the Preventing Sex Trafficking and Strengthening Families Act (Pub.
+L. 113-183).
+The National Advisory Committee is governed by the provisions of Pub.
+L. 92-463, as amended (5 U.S.C.
 App.
-2), which sets forth standards for the formation and use of federal advisory committees.
+2).

 Objectives and Scope of Activities